Skopje is the capital of North Macedonia. Find out what are some of the top things to do and to see in this nice city in the Balkans.

 Things to do in Skopje

-Skopje is basically divided in two sections by the Vardar river: in the south bank there are most of the new buildings and in the north bank there is the old town, orCarsija, and the old buildings that survived the earthquakes.
+Skopje is basically divided into two sections by the Vardar river: on the south bank there are most of the new buildings and on the north bank there is the old town, orCarsija, and the old buildings that survived the earthquakes.
 My suggestion is to find a hotel not too far from the city center, using Booking.com.
-If you prefer Airbnb here you can find a discount code.
+If you prefer Agoda check out this page.

 The center of Skopje is Plostad Makedonija, Square Macedonia, and it’s also a pedestrian area (all the way to the Carsija).

 The first thing that a new visitor will notice (at least this is what happened to me), are the numerous statues.
 The Alexander the Great statue in Plostad Makedonija it’s really massive.

 Before getting on the stone bridge turn right and admire the beautiful Civic Museum and…its numerous statues.

 After that deviation you can keep walking towards the old town where you’ll find the biggest Bazar in the Balkans.
 The best thing to do it’s walking without any specific destination.
 You’ll be surprised by the many jewelry shops you’ll find on the way.

 You can also find some beautiful handmade fabrics.
 The bazaar ends with a big vegetables market.